pypa/packaging/docs/markers.rst

     :param dict environment: A dictionary containing keys and values to override the detected environment.
-    :raises: UndefinedComparison: If the marker uses a PEP 440 comparison on strings which are not valid PEP 440 versions.
+    :raises: UndefinedComparison: If the marker uses a comparison on strings which are not valid versions per the :ref:`specification of version specifiers
+                                  <pypug:version-specifiers>`.
     :raises: UndefinedEnvironmentName: If the marker accesses a value that isn't present inside of the environment
                                        dictionary.